Have a Nice Day (Stereophonics song)

-"Have a Nice Day" is the second single from rock band the Stereophonics taken from their third album Just Enough Education to Perform (2001).
+"Have a Nice Day" is the second single from British rock band Stereophonics, taken from their third album Just Enough Education to Perform (2001).
 Written by Kelly Jones and produced by Bird and Bush, it was released on 11 June 2001.
 The song received negative reviews but reached number five on the UK Singles Chart and went on to become one of the band's biggest hits.
-It also found success worldwide, reaching number 11 in Ireland, number 37 in New Zealand, and becoming Stereophonics' first song to appear on a US Billboard chart.
+It also found success worldwide, reaching number 11 in Ireland, number 37 in New Zealand, and number 26 on the US Billboard Adult Top 40, becoming Stereophonics' first song to chart in the United States.

 Background and release

 The lyrics for "Have a Nice Day" are based on a cab fare Stereophonics took in San Francisco Bay when they were touring in the United States.
 When the band got in the back of the cab the driver said to them, "I hate this place, it's full of tourists and processed fish".
 He explained to the trio that he was a poet who believes everyone in the world are alike; the only difference is the accents.
 At the end of the journey the driver ended the conversation with: "That'll be seven bucks, have a nice day".
 After the cab journey, lead singer and guitarist Kelly Jones took the conversation and placed it into the lyrics.

 Jones later put the words and music together in October 1999 in a hotel in Europe.
 The song was first released on Just Enough Education to Perform on 17 April 2001.
 It was later released as the album's second single on 11 June 2001.
 The song was also included in the band's first greatest hits compilation album, Decade in the Sun: Best of Stereophonics.